M2 Red Clay

-Used pure, M2 is over-fired by cone 6.
-This is ideal since adding ball clays (which are refractory) moves both the maturity and plasticity in the right direction.
+Used pure, M2 is much over-fired by cone 6, it develops best red color around cone 2.
+Since adding ball clays (which are refractory) moves both the maturity and plasticity in the right direction, and M2:Ball Clay mix will work well at cone 6.
 For the darkest colored bodies, M2 needs to be kept at a high percentage (so the lower ball clay will necesitate a little bentonite for plasticity).

 Drying Shrinkage: 6.0-7.0% Drying Factor: C120